BenjaminBenoit/IFT6269FinalProject/README.md

 * git add .
 * git commit -m "commit message explaining the changes"
 * git pull --rebase
 * git push origin master

+Note : if you changed a file but don't want to commit those changes
+(for example, you modified by mistake on file in the Savings folder)
+Before adding the files and before commit, execute the following command :
+git checkout filename
+Warning : this will revert all the changes made in the filename (and filename only)

 ## Versions